peterhinch/micropython-mqtt/mqtt_as/README.md

 modified for resilience and for asynchronous operation.

-It is primarily intended for applications which open a link to the MQTT broker aiming to maintainin that link indefinitely.
+It is primarily intended for applications which open a link to the MQTT broker aiming to maintaining that link indefinitely.
 Applications which close and re-open the link (e.g. for power saving purposes) are subject to limitations detailed in [Non standard applications](./README.md#5-non-standard-applications).